Abjad/abjad/abjad/docs/source/reference_manual/tuplets/index.rst

 Getting the length of a tuplet
 ------------------------------

-The length of a tuplet is defined equal to the number of top-level components the tuplet contains.
+Use ``len()`` to get the length of a tuplet.

-Get the length of a tuplet with ``len()``:
+The length of a tuplet is defined equal to the number of top-level components the tuplet contains:

 ::